allenai/allenact/docs/tutorials/distributed-objectnav-tutorial.md

 ### Experiment tracking

-A simple way to check all machines are training, assuming you have `nvidia-smi` installed, is to just call
+A simple way to check all machines are training, assuming you have `nvidia-smi` installed in all nodes, is to just call

 ```bash
 scripts/dcommand.py
 ```

 from the root `allenact` directory.
-If everything is working well, nvidia-smi will be run on each machine and the GPU usage stats should reflect ongoing activity.
+If everything is working well, the GPU usage stats from `nvidia-smi` should reflect ongoing activity.
 You can also add different commands to be executed by each node.
-It is of course also possible to run tensorboard on any of the nodes if that's your preference.
+It is of course also possible to run tensorboard on any of the nodes, if that's your preference.

 ### Experiment termination